icrc/hcw-i18n/README.md

 - Do a PR to this repository

 The script `update-i18n-resources.sh` will update original json files in the folders `<service>/assets/i18n`.
-These files will be used in weblate.
+These files will be used by weblate hosted by iabsis.

 ## How to generate HCW docker images
 - Go to [hcw-i18n/actions](https://github.com/icrc/hcw-i18n/actions)